 Poisoning information hotline 16662

-The Poisoning Information Centre hotline 16662 is open Monday 9:00-21:00, the remaining days Tuesday to Sunday the hotline will be active for 24 hours.
+The Poisoning Information Centre hotline 16662 are temporarily open on Mondays from 9AM to 9 PM and from Tuesday 9AM to Sunday we are open 24 hours.
 The hotline, first of all, gives advice in cases of acute poisoning.
 Calls are charged at the general rate and the service is intended for health professionals as well as for the general public.

 On the hotline 16662, one may take an anonymous call to enquire about any kind of acute poisoning, including with household chemicals and wrongly dosed medicines or poisoning of children.
 However, in cases of food poisoning a caller is redirected to the Merimetsa branch of the West Tallinn Central Hospital.